Hurricane Hanna hits eastern coast of Texas | DW | 25.07.2020

-Hurricane Hanna hit the Padre Island in eastern Texas on Saturday, with winds reaching up to 90 miles (145) per hour.
-The hurricane is expected to produce heavy rains across southern Texas and northeastern Mexico.
+Hurricane Hanna hit the Padre Island in eastern Texas on Saturday, with winds reaching up to 90 miles (145 kilometers) per hour.
+The hurricane is expected to bring heavy rains to parts of Texas and northeastern Mexico.

 The US National Hurricane Center (NHC) said Hurricane Hanna made landfall in Texas on Saturday.
 The category one storm with winds up to 90 miles (145 km) an hour came ashore at Padre Island, the NHC announced from their Twitter handle.